maxpou/maxpou.fr/README.md

 My own website built with GatsbyJS v2 and using [gatsby-starter-morning-dew](https://github.com/maxpou/gatsby-starter-morning-dew).

-If you find a typo, pull request are welcome.
+If you find a typo, pull requests are welcome.
 Thank you ♥

 ## Commands